waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 35
 - Gatehouse at (19, 1) in Goldenrod connects to Route 35.
-- Quest: Officer at (0, 4) in Goldenrod Gatehouse wants a Pokémon with Mail delivered to a friend on Route 31.
-Needs empty party slot.
-(Turn 3488)
+- Quest: Officer at (0, 4) in Goldenrod Gatehouse (Route 35) wants a Pokémon with Mail delivered to a friend on Route 31.
+Received KENYA (Spearow, Lv 10) with Mail.
+(Turn 3513)
+- Hint: Officer mentioned a "weird tree" blocking the road near Goldenrod.
+(Turn 3513)

 # Trainer Roster
 - Pokefan Brandon (Route 34): Snubbull (Lv 13)